Responsibility, Replication, and Reward

 In the first post, we looked at the first commandment man received, which is to be fruitful, multiply, and replenish the earth.
 We continue on the attitude of responsibility and replication, and the reward attached to it.

 When I was asking God where to invest my anointing, where to go to for ministry, I heard, specifically, that there is enough initiative in me to know how to invest my life.
 In the Parable of Talents, the master did not tell the servants where to invest.
-In fact, he reminded the unproductive servant, who was so indolent that he did not invest, that he should have taken the money to the money changers.
+In fact, he reminded me of the unproductive servant, who was so indolent that he did not invest, that he should have taken the money to the money changers.
 That would have been yielding usury, and he would have been making passive income, even if he didn’t want to work for the master.